 - Add in the sour cream and the rest of the ingredients.
 Stir to incorporate everything evenly.

-- Spoon into a serving bowl and serve with kettle potato chips.
+- Spoon into a serving bowl and serve immediately or chill until needed.
+Serve with kettle potato chips.

 Notes

-- This dip can be enjoyed immediately after assembly still slightly warm, at room temp, or chilled.
+- This dip can be enjoyed immediately after assembly, still slightly warm (from the onions), at room temp, or chilled.

 - Keep leftovers stored airtight in the fridge for 2-3 days.